BigPolarBear1/factorization_v3/README.md

 update: EUREKA!!!!!
 I GOT IT.
 PREPARE FOR YOUR WORST NIGHTMARE TOMORRROW, HAHAHAHAHAHAHAHAHAHAHHAHAA.
 I 100% got it now.
 This was the right direction.
 I finally found it!
 Tomorrow.
 Watch me.
 Its going to happen now.
 Those roots of the quadratic... that was the secret.
 I shouldn't have zeroed in on the coefficients while ignoring the roots for 2 years.
 There's this really neat trick which easily yields the factorization of N. You'll see tomorrow.
+Its a truely great reduction in complexity compared to quadratic sieve and v2.. what I found just now, no matter what, it will come online tomorrow... there's only one way forward.
+I must succeed.
+Even if it ruins my life, I do this for all the other people like me, so they dont need to get harassed and insulted for who they are.
+I want a better world.
+This world is fucking shit.